- Search The Registry

 *On this date in 1911, Amzie Moore was born.
 He was a Black activist leader and entrepreneur in the Mississippi Delta.

 Moore was born on the Wilkin Mississippi plantation near the Grenada and Carroll county lines.
 Left on his own at fourteen after his mother died in 1925, Moore completed high school but could not realize his dream of a college education.
-Through the rest of his life, however, he worked hard to educate himself.
+Throughout the rest of his life, however, he worked hard to educate himself.
 By 1935 he had gained a federal job in the U. S. Post Office, considered a lucky opportunity during the Great Depression.

 Even before leaving Mississippi to fight in World War II, Moore was involved in race relations.
 He served over three and a half years in the United States Army, including time overseas before returning to his job at the post office.
 After the war, Moore opened a gas station, beauty shop, and grocery store on Highway 61 in Cleveland, Mississippi.
 His business also served as headquarters for the area's civil rights efforts.
 At his gas station, which was one of the few owned by an African American, he refused to have separate white and Black bathrooms.